romant094/innoscripta-test-backend/README.md

 * Change currency in the cart.
 Also it will sync with user settings by default.
 * Not to wait every time when the products are loaded from the server.
 After the first time loaded they store locally.
 * See previous detailed orders.

+### Contact me
+If you have any questions according to my app please feel free to contact me in [Telegram](https://t.me/romant094).